Scaling Algorithms for Weighted Matching in General Graphs: Implementing Edmonds' Search

 \end{enumerate}

 Before we get into the implementation details let us first make some remarks on the existing options for (1)--(3).

 A standard union-find algorithm will solve (1) in $O(m\alpha(m,n)+n)$ time.
 Gabow and Tarjan~\cite{GT85} observed that a special case of union-find can be solved in $O(m+n)$ time if the data structure gets commitments on future union operations.
 Let $\{\{1\},\{2\},\ldots,\{n\}\}$ be the initial set partition and $T = \emptyset$ be an edge set on the vertex set $\{1,\ldots,n\}$.
-The data structure handles intermixed sequences of three operations \begin{itemize} \item[] $\UFaddedge(u,v)$ : $T \leftarrow T\cup\{(u,v)\}$. {\em It is required that $T$ forms a single connected tree.} \item[] $\UFunite(u,v)$ : Replace the sets containing $u$ and $v$ with their union. {\em This is only permitted if $(u,v)\in T$.} \item[] $\UFfind(u)$ : Find the representative of $u$'s set. \end{itemize} It is not too difficult to cast Edmonds' search in this framework.
-We explain exactly how in Section~\ref{sect:Edmonds-implementation-details}.
+We must maintain the invariant that $T$ is a single connected tree at all times.
+The data structure handles intermixed sequences of three operations. \begin{itemize} \item[] $\UFaddedge(u,v)$ : $T \leftarrow T\cup\{(u,v)\}$.\\ {\em It is required that $T$ is connected.
+If $v$ was previously not in $T$, record $u$ as the parent of $v$.}